MrForward/Portfolio-site/posts/My-Startup-Journey.md

 But this journey introduced me to **Product Management**.
 It ignited a passion to build products that scale, taught me the importance of prioritization, and showed me that user experience is everything.

 _All thanks to Ashish for introducing me to the world of aspiration.
-You need a best friend who always comes up with crazy ideas, irrespective of the discouraging and unsupportive environment you are surrounded by._
+You need a friend who always comes up with crazy ideas, irrespective of the discouraging and unsupportive environment you are surrounded by._